IkarosKappler/ikrs.http/document_root/README.txt

    an 503 Server Error.
  - Yucca.performQuit() still lacks some cleanup.
 Release listeners and handlers.
+ - [DONE 2013-03-15]
- - The ikrs.http.HTTPHeaderLine is someting like a key-value-pair.
+   The ikrs.http.HTTPHeaderLine is someting like a key-value-pair.
 It should extend ikrs.util.KeyValueStringPair.
  - [DONE 2013-01-04]
    Build a nested htaccess evaluation.
 Currently the application just